andreabolognani/debian-libvirt/docs/formatdomain.rst

    for adding memory to the guest.
 The bounds are hypervisor specific.
 Note that due to alignment of the memory chunks added via memory hotplug the full size allocation specified by this element may be impossible to achieve.
-   :since:`Since 1.2.14 supported by the QEMU driver.` ``currentMemory``
+   :since:`Since 1.2.14 supported by the QEMU driver`.
+``currentMemory``
    The actual allocation of memory for the guest.
 This value can be less than the maximum allocation, to allow for ballooning up the guests memory on the